IBM, India's Tata join U.S. tech platform's governing council

-NEW YORK (Reuters) - International Business Machines Corp (IBM.N) and Tata Communications (TATA.NS) have joined the governing council of Hedera Hashgraph, a distributed public ledger platform that aims to be faster and runs at a larger scale than current blockchain technologies, a top official at Hedera said.
+NEW YORK, Aug 12 (Reuters) - International Business Machines Corp and Tata Communications have joined the governing council of Hedera Hashgraph, a distributed public ledger platform that aims to be faster and runs at a larger scale than current blockchain technologies, a top official at Hedera said.

 Backed by Digital Currency Group and hedge fund BlockTower Capital, Hedera raised $124 million in August last year amid a slumping cryptocurrency market.

 While digital currencies took a hit last year following intense global regulatory scrutiny, blockchain developments within companies continued.
-Cryptocurrencies though made a huge comeback earlier this year, led by bitcoin BTC=BTSP, which has soared more than 200% so far in 2019.
+Cryptocurrencies though made a huge comeback earlier this year, led by bitcoin, which has soared more than 200% so far in 2019.

 Hedera’s governing council is crucial to its success, Leemon Baird, the company’s co-founder and chief scientist, told Reuters in an interview.
 Hedera aims to have 39 members of the governing council.
-Aside from IBM and Tata, the other members include Nomura Co Ltd (9716.T) and Deutsche Telekom AG (DTEGn.DE).
+Aside from IBM and Tata, the other members include Nomura Co Ltd and Deutsche Telekom AG .

 All members of the Hedera governing council have equal say in approving updates to the Hedera platform codebase and in setting policies for the many nodes that will constitute Hedera’s decentralized network.